PlanB-Network/bitcoin-educational-content/README.md

 We can't reach all the people in Bangladesh if we don't have the content in Bengali.

 Therefore, we have implemented this incentive model.
-First, you will get paid per translation, and there is a whole payment system set in place by Asi0 that you can see here.
+First, you will get paid per tasks (content creation, translation proofreading), and there is a whole payment system set in place by asi0 -- if you curious about it, you will find some details in the [documentation](./docs/value-4-value-model.md).
+In short, each content type has a formulae based on various parameters like number of words, content difficulty, and others and the reward associated to each task is defined in the assigned issue.

 ## How it will be in the following months?